ml-agg08/pgwatch2--enhancements/README.md

 # pgwatch (v3) Enhancements

-This branch contains code enhancements for pgwatch (v3), specifically for the implementation of the latest metrics button and UI improvements.
-The documentation for the latest metrics button is available within this branch.
+This branch contains code enhancements for pgwatch (v3), specifically for the implementation of the latest metrics and compare button, along with improvements.
+The documentation for the latest metrics and compare metrics buttons are available within this branch.

 For more details on UI enhancements, refer to the `pavitra` branch, where its documentation and additional details are maintained.